-Blessed Jacinta and Francisco Marto - The Youngest of Saints « Catholic Insight
+Blessed Jacinta and Francisco Marto - The Youngest, but not the Least, in the Kingdom of Heaven « Catholic Insight

 As stated above, the age of the body does not affect the soul.
 Consequently even in childhood man can attain to the perfection of spiritual age, of which it is written (Wisdom 4:8): “Venerable old age is not that of long time, nor counted by the number of years.”
 And hence it is that many children, by reason of the strength of the Holy Ghost which they had received, fought bravely for Christ even to the shedding of their blood.
 (III. q.
 72, a.
 1, ad 2)

-They both covered a long spiritual distance in a very short time, which should give us who have been given much more time, and covered far less distance, pause for reflection.
+They both covered a long spiritual distance in a very short time, which should give us who have been given much more time, and covered far less distance, pause for some deep reflection – not least as we soon begin our Lenten pilgrimage.

 Father, to You I offer praise, for you have revealed these things to the merest children.
 Today Jesus’ praise takes the solemn form of the beatification of the little shepherds, Francisco and Jacinta.
 With this rite the Church wishes to put on the candlelabrum these two candles which God lit to illumine humanity in its dark and anxious hours. …Father, to You I offer praise for all Your children, from the Virgin Mary, Your humble Servant, to the little shepherds, Francisco and Jacinta.
 May the message of their lives live on forever to light humanity’s way

-They were canonized, also on May 13th, in 2017 by Pope Francis, on the hundredth anniversary of the first apparition.
+They were canonized by Pope Francis, also on May 13th, in 2017, the hundredth anniversary of the first apparition.
 They are the youngest non-martyr saints in the history of the Church, with Saint Jacinta being the youngest.

 Just so, she said many wise things during her brief life, which she heard from Our Lady (the Seat of Wisdom!), from which we who are older and more ‘educated’, could learn: